Guy Opperman: Pensions Minister

 Opperman served as Parliamentary Under-Secretary of State at the Department for Work and Pensions from June 2017 to September 2022.
 His brief included pensions and financial inclusion.

 In October 2019, as Pensions Minister Opperman introduced new Environmental, Social and Governance regulations (ESG).
 These required a pension fund to update its statement of investment principles and broadly take into account ESG factors when considering its strategic approach to investment.
 In an article written for The Times, Opperman argued that, "Pensions should be harnessed to fight the climate emergency".

 In a speech at the Pensions & Lifetime Savings Association (PLSA) investment conference in March 2020, Opperman announced the public consultation on new non-statutory guidance for trustees of occupational pensions schemes on the risks and opportunities associated with climate change.

 In October 2020, the Pensions Schemes Bill returned to the House of Commons for Second Reading.
 Opperman said the Pension Schemes Bill will make pensions "safer, better and greener".
 The Bill seeks to make pensions safer by giving the pension regulator more powers to tackle pension scams, better by introducing a pension dashboard and greener by going further on climate change disclosure.
 In November 2020, the Bill passed the House of Commons at Third Reading and Report Stage.

 On 10 June 2022, Opperman overtook Steve Webb to become the longest-serving pensions minister since the post was created in 1998.

 On 7 July 2022, Opperman resigned as pensions minister, making his resignation the 52nd in the July 2022 United Kingdom government crisis.
 He was re-appointed to the position on 8 July.
 Opperman would then leave his position once again on 8 September 2022, following the election of Liz Truss.
-Opperman would be succeeded by Alex Burghart on 20 September 2022.
+Opperman was succeeded by Alex Burghart on 20 September 2022.